UNICEF-Ventures/Community/README.md

   * Look at what your peers do, what they can help you with and what they need help with
   * React to a profile if you are interested in helping or learning from them.
 Please do not start conversations in the profiles section (_refer to the [Discussion Forum](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/discussion-forum) for this_)
   * Please subscribe to your own profile to receive notifications of who would like to collaborate with you
+  * If you have any updates to your profile, please makes sure to <ins>comment</ins> these updates under your company profile so that they can be integrated
 * 💬 **[Discussion Forum](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/discussion-forum)**
   * Start conversations and connect with new founders
   * Use this section to initiate exchanges with the Pledge Members you are intereted in
   * Intiate discussions around topics you would like others' opinion on
 * 🎓 **[Knowledge Resources](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/knowledge-resources)**
-  * This section is ever evolving and includes important knowledge pieces curated or created by the Venture Fund.
+  * This section is ever evolving and includes important knowledge pieces curated or created by the Venture Fund **only** (please do not upload anything to this section yourself).
 Use these knowledge pieces at your own demand to develop your and your team's capabilities
 * 🙏 **[Q&A with the Venture Fund](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/q-a-with-the-venture-fund)**
   * Don't hesitate to ask us questions
 * 🙌 **[Show and Tell](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/show-and-tell)**